 In the end, that could cost some owners more than $1,200 per affected car, J.D.
 Power estimated.

-Consumers can typically get a recall fixed for free, but it's not that easy for a dealer, Banks noted.
-In particular, if a consumer tried to trade in a car with an unfixed recall to a dealer from a different brand, that dealer would have to factor in the cost to ship the car over to its branded dealership to get the repair.
+Consumers can typically get a recall fixed for free, but it’s not that easy for a dealership, Banks noted.
+In particular, if a consumer tried to trade in a car with an unfixed recall to a dealer from a different brand, that car lot would have to factor in the cost to ship the car over to its branded dealership to get the repair.
 Indeed, J.D.
-Power's study found that among trade-ins with unfixed recalls, dealers would give hundreds of dollars less in trade-in for an affected car from a different brand.
+Power’s study found that among trade-ins with unfixed recalls, dealers would give hundreds of dollars less in trade-in for an affected car from a different brand.

 Still, Gillan doesn’t think consumers should have to bear the risk associated with unfixed recalls.